Passport to Suez: Production

-Director Andre DeToth who was a staple in B-movies of the 1940s, provided his typical treatment.
+Director Andre de Toth who was a staple in B-movies of the 1940s, provided his typical treatment.
 "His most enduring legacy, especially to later directors and film students, was a series of superb B movies – mostly westerns and crime dramas that he made in the late 1940s and 1950s.
 They were gritty, psychologically acute and unflinchingly violent."

 Reception

 The Los Angeles Board of Review of the War Review Board disapproved the export of Passport to Suez this because the film portrayed British Intelligence as ineffectual and naive.

 Film historian Leonard Maltin considered Passport to Suez as a worthy addition to the "Lone Wolf" series: "Nazi spies lead sleuth William on a wild goose chase as part of a plan to blow up the Suez Canal in this well-made Lone Wolf entry with more comedy relief from Blore than usual."